AdaCore/training_material/courses/fundamentals_of_ada/273_subprogram_contracts/99-summary.rst

 * Aids in debugging
 * Facilitates tool-based analysis

-   - Compiler checks conformance to obligations
+   - Compiler checks conformance to requirements
    - Static analyzers (e.g., SPARK, GNAT Static Analysis Suite) can verify explicit precondition and postconditions

 ---------
 Summary
 ---------

-* Based on viewing source code as clients and suppliers with enforced obligations and guarantees
+* Based on viewing source code as clients and suppliers with enforced requirements and guarantees
 * No run-time penalties unless enforced
 * OOP introduces the tricky issues